-Fortunately, in the last few years, awareness for pectus excavatum has been dramatically increased.
+Fortunately, in the last few years, awareness for pectus excavatum has been dramatically raised.

 The studies surprised the scientists.
-Before the studies, the doctors thought that the only mental downside of the deformity was that the patients weren’t comfortable to take their shirts off in public.
+Before the studies, the doctors thought that the only mental downside of the deformity was that the patients weren’t comfortable taking their shirts off in public.
 (2)

 What has been discovered is the opposite of this.

-The pectus excavatum emotional effects were more frightening and destructive than the physical symptoms.
+The pectus excavatum's emotional effects were more frightening and destructive than the physical symptoms.

 If you’re feeling any of these mental symptoms, please consider going to a therapist.